Elizabeth Jarman looks at the impact of the physical learning environment on young children’s speaking and listening skills.

 The learning environment should support the educational pedagogy of the setting

-Practitioners should maximise the use of space in all areas, inside and out
+Practitioners should maximize the use of space in all areas, inside and out

 It is important to view learning spaces as a whole, including both inside and out.
 Across the space, children need secure spaces to talk where they feel comfortable and relaxed.
 It is important to think about how an area will be used; what furniture is actually necessary; if you are predetermining what will happen there?
 It is essential to observe, reflect and then make informed decisions.
 Spaces should be flexible enough to change to support activities as they develop.
 ‘Start by reviewing one area and then let this be the trigger to influence a review of your whole setting.
 Each part may be very different and so it should be if you are truly basing your ideas on the children,’ suggests education consultant Lesley Staggs.